pyjanitor-devs/pyjanitor/CONTRIBUTING.rst

 2. Align code patterns with existing ``pyjanitor`` functions (:ref:`code_pattern_guidelines`)

-3. Set up and carry out unit test (:ref:`unit_test_guidelines`)
+3. Set up and carry out unit tests (:ref:`unit_test_guidelines`)

 These three elements consitute the minimum requirement for feature contributions.
-In the next three sections, we will dive deeper into each of these requirements.
+In the next three sections, we will dive deeper into these requirements.

 .. _docstring_guidelines: